Course Descriptions: M.A./Ph.D. in Mythological Studies with Emphasis in Depth Psychology

 Research Strategies for Dissertation Writing MS 730, 2 units

-This course examines dissertation research options supported by the program including theoretical studies in the humanities, humanistic social sciences approaches, and production style projects.
+This course examines dissertation research options supported by the program including theoretical studies in the humanities and production style projects.
 It explores the technical aspects of conducting research such as style, rhetoric, and utilization of library resources.
 The psychological aspects of research and writing processes are also addressed.
 Pass/No Pass

 Dissertation Formulation MS 733, 2 units